 Identifying patients with an inherited susceptibility for certain cancers can help with medical management and risk assessment.
 For example, this information can:

 BrainTumorNext analyzes 27 genes (listed above).
-All genes are evaluated by NGS or Sanger sequencing of all coding domains, and well into the flanking 5’ and 3’ ends of all the introns and untranslated regions.
+All genes are evaluated by next generation sequencing (NGS) or Sanger sequencing of all coding domains, and well into the flanking 5’ and 3’ ends of all the introns and untranslated regions.
 In addition, sequencing of the promoter region is performed for the following genes: PTEN (c.-1300 to c.-745), MLH1 (c.-337 to c.-194), and MSH2 (c.-318 to c.-65).
 The inversion of coding exons 1-7 of the MSH2 gene is detected by NGS and confirmed by PCR and agarose gel electrophoresis.
 For ALK, only variants located within the kinase domain (c.3286-c.4149) are reported.
 For PHOX2B, the polyalanine repeat region is excluded from analysis.
 Clinically significant intronic findings beyond 5 base pairs are always reported.
 Intronic variants of unknown or unlikely clinical significance are not reported beyond 5 base pairs from the splice junction.
 Additional Sanger sequencing is performed for any regions missing or with insufficient read depth coverage for reliable heterozygous variant detection.
-Suspect variant calls are verified by Sanger sequencing.
-Gross deletion/duplication analysis is performed for the covered exons and untranslated regions of all 27 genes using read-depth from NGS data with confirmatory multiplex ligation-dependent probe amplification (MLPA) and/or targeted chromosomal microarray.
-Of note, the APC promoter 1B region is covered as part of this deletion/duplication analysis.
+Reportable small insertions and deletions, potentially homozygous variants, variants in regions complicated by pseudogene interference, and single nucleotide variant calls not satisfying 100x depth of coverage and 40% het ratio thresholds are verified by Sanger sequencing.101 Gross deletion/duplication analysis is performed for the covered exons and untranslated regions of all 27 genes using read-depth from NGS data with confirmatory multiplex ligation-dependent probe amplification (MLPA) and/or targeted chromosomal microarray.
+For APC, all promoter 1B gross deletions as well as single nucleotide substitutions within the promoter 1B YY1 binding motif are analyzed and reported.
 If a deletion is detected in exons 13, 14, or 15 of PMS2, double stranded sequencing of the appropriate exon(s) of the pseudogene, PMS2CL, will be performed to determine if the deletion is located in the PMS2 gene or pseudogene.

 BrainTumorNext can detect >99.9% of described mutations in the included genes listed above, when present (analytic sensitivity).